honeycombio/honeycomb-opentelemetry-web/examples/hello-world-cjs/README.md

 `npm install`

-Paste your API key into `index.js`, where is says "your api key goes here".
+Paste your API key into `index.cjs`, where is says "your api key goes here".

 `npm run start`